nexus-rpc/api/SPEC.md

 #### Request Headers

-The operation token received as a response to the Start Operation method must be delivered via the `Nexus-Operation-Token` header field.
+The operation token received as a response to the Start Operation method.
+Must be delivered either via the `token` query param or the `Nexus-Operation-Token` header field.

 #### Query Parameters

+- `token`: The operation token received as a response to the Start Operation method.
+Must be delivered either via the `token` query param or the `Nexus-Operation-Token` header field.

 - `wait`: Optional.
 Duration indicating the waiting period for a result, defaulting to no wait.
 If by the end of the wait period the operation is still running, the request should resolve with a 412 status code (see below).